mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Completed problem set on regexs and did some analysis on what to do for future.

 **Thoughts**: Still unable to think in multiple concepts.
 Don't write enough psuedo code.
 Just 4 months away from placements with 1 month will be going towards end sems.
 Need to really really up my game.

+## Day 34: May 19, Monday

+**Today's Progress**: Studied bit about P.O.O.P

+**Thoughts**: Taken too many breaks in between lectures, need more consistency.
+Will lock in starting tomorrow for 7-8 hours minimum, gotta eat breath and sleep CODE!!